 National Grid noted the Modification 0678 aims to deliver compliant implementation “by October 2019 or as soon as possible after implementation”.
 The aim is to get the FMR to Ofgem as soon as possible and by 23 April 2019 (in line with the Urgency timetable) in order to enable Ofgem to begin work on this as soon as possible, aiming at new prices being effective for October 2019.
-Modifications coming out of 0670R and Modification 0662 are .
+Modifications coming out of 0670R and Modification 0662 have a dependency on the outcome of Modification 0678 or its Alternatives.

+Some Workgroup participants noted the uncertainty around Brexit and its effect on these dates; if there is ‘No Deal’, GB’s obligation to comply with TAR NC ceases.
+Given how difficult it is acknowledged to be to meet the October 2019 deadline, some Workgroup participants suggested that Ofgem is best able to determine an appropriate date for new charges.

+Workgroup participants noted that the processes required subsequent to submission of the FMR to Ofgem on 23 April 2019 will take up time and are highly likely to take the Ofgem decision past 31 May 2019.
+Workgroup noted that gas storage auctions take place in April, in line with storage licences and this will be too late for customers to bid for storage capacity with certainty.
+This will have adverse consequences for storage businesses which would be averted if charge changes were to take place from October 2020.

+Exit capacity can be purchased or surrendered in the July capacity auction application windows; shippers will need to know charges in advance of this date in order to be able to respond to prices.
+Similarly, in July interconnector PRISMA auctions also take place with similar response concerns.

 27 February 2019

 Some Workgroup participants noted that an implementation date other than 01 October would create a cross subsidy between IPs and non-IPs and also a difference of methodology between IPs and non-IPs, which is believed to not be compliant with TAR NC Article 6.3 in the view of Workgroup participants.
 This was noted whilst considering the Legal Text on 27 February 2019 which would be created to enable a mid-year effective date (e.g. Transition Document Paragraph 25.5).
 If there were to be an effective date other than 01 October there would be a different application of the methodology at IPs and non-IPs which is not believed to be compliant with Article 6.3, which would also create a cross subsidy between those points.
 Other Workgroup participants wished to review this aspect of TAR NC again before agreeing with the Workgroup.

-Some Workgroup participants noted that in 0678B, there is a recommendation for 01 October 2020 effective date, however the ProposerProposer does not feel they can provide a solution for a mid yearmid-year change, since such a change is contingent on decisions over which the ProposerProposer does not have control, e.g. licence changes/derogations.
+Some Workgroup participants noted that in 0678B, there is a recommendation for 01 October 2020 effective date, however the Proposer does not feel they can provide a solution for a mid-year change, since such a change is contingent on decisions over which the Proposer does not have control, e.g. licence changes/derogations.

 Profiling factor 06 March 2019